 It’s not a ‘’I see dead people’’ supernatural film, or a ghost film, but one with ghosts in it, and from the blood-curdling opening sequence, we know that we have to suspend disbelief and let our imaginations run wild.

 But somehow we forget about the ominous introduction when we are swept off our feet by Del Toro’s magical allure as he relentlessly coaxes us into a captivating mystery of betrayal, deceit and mendacity.

 The beauty of horror

-Steeped in classical tradition, del Toro’s Hitchcockian approach and mesmerising visual style, is operatic and plays like a magnificent symphony of sound and image.
+Steeped in the classical tradition, del Toro’s Hitchcockian approach and mesmerising visual style is operatic and play like a magnificent symphony of sound and image.